davidecatucci3/digits-recognizer/README.md

 - hyperparameters.py: there are all the hyperparameters in a dictionary
 - network.py: code of the neural network
 - parameters.json: when the network will finished the training the parameters will be saved in a json file if the accuracy reached a certain threshold

+## How to use it
+You can set you hyperparameters by editing the hyperparameters.py file, after you have to go in the network.py file and set the number of layers and the number of neuron for each layer, at the end you can call the ```nn.train(...)``` function ( that return the accuracy)